XpiritCommunityEvents/HOLAgentFramework/exercises/module1/HOL1-2.md

 # Step 3

-Goal: The API token to your model is important.
+Goal: It is important to keep the API token to your model safe.
 Otherwise people can use your LLM at your cost.
-Therefore we will store  the API key in the user secrets
+Therefore we will move the API key to .NET user secrets.
+Never commit a secret key to your version control system!

 - In the terminal window type

 ```pwsh
 dotnet user-secrets set "ApiKey" "<key>" -p .\HolSemanticKernel.csproj